Ezhumattoor

-Ezhumattoor is a census village in Ezhumattoor gram panchayat in the Mallapally taluk of the district of Pathanamthitta in Kerala.
-As of 2011, it had a population of 16,837.
+Ezhumattoor is a census village in Ezhumattoor gram panchayat in the Mallapally taluk of the district of Pathanamthitta in Kerala.It is part of Thiruvalla Constituency & Thiruvalla Revenue Division.As of 2011, it had a population of 16,837.

 Demographics

 As per the 2011 Indian census, Ezhumattoor has a population of 10,698.
 It has a sex ratio of 1071 females per 1000 males.
 Children below 6 years of age constitute 7.67% of the total population.
 Scheduled Castes and Scheduled Tribes constitute 11.50% and 0.59% of the population respectively.
 The total literacy rate was 97.65% (98.17% for males and 97.18% for females), which is higher than the state average of 94% and the national average of 74.04%.

 Climate

 Like the rest of the state, Ezhumattoor has a wet and maritime tropical climate.
 The region receives most of the rain from the South-West monsoon from June to August and the North-East monsoon during October and November.
 Although the summer is from March to May, it receives locally developed thundershowers in May.
 Due to the higher elevation, the climate is cooler towards the eastern area.